tlswg/tls13-spec/draft-ietf-tls-tls13.md

 version
 : This field contains the version of TLS negotiated for this session.
-Servers MUST select a version from the list in ClientHello.supported_versions extension.
+Servers MUST select a version ID from the list in ClientHello.supported_versions extension.
-  A client which receives a version that was not offered MUST abort the handshake.
+  A client which receives a version ID that was not offered MUST abort the handshake.
-  For this version of the specification, the version is 0x0304.
+  For this version of the specification, this value is 0x0304.
 (See
   {{backward-compatibility}} for details about backward compatibility.)

 random